k-cal/C-Projects/ftserve/README.txt

     "python ftclient.py flip2.engr.oregonstate.edu CONTROL_PORT -badcommand DATA_PORT"

-The fourth command does nothing useful, but can be used to verify the server properly responds to bad commands.  t's a bad command that the client intentionally allows through validation.
+The fourth command does nothing useful, but can be used to verify the server properly responds to bad commands.
+It's a bad command that the client intentionally allows through validation.
 Even though the DATA_PORT will never be used, something must still be entered.
 This command is mostly treated as a "-l" or "-cd" for validation purposes, even though